 Customer Profile

-As a global biopharmaceutical leader, AstraZeneca focuses on the discovery, development and commercialization of primary and specialty care prescription drugs.
-AZ operates in more than 100 countries and providing innovative medicines for millions of patients worldwide.
-Because of their large scale, they must remain curious, challenge conventional thinking and make bold choices to achieve scientific breakthroughs.
+As a global biopharmaceutical leader, AstraZeneca focuses on the discovery, development, and commercialization of primary and specialty care prescription drugs.
+AstraZeneca operates in more than 100 countries and provides innovative medicines for millions of patients worldwide.
+Because of their large scale, they must remain curious, challenge conventional thinking, and make bold choices to achieve scientific breakthroughs.

 Business Drivers